Skip to Main Content

 Select the required Total Wall Area from the dropdown box at the top of the page to see the quantities supplied with this system.

-We recommend ordering areas individually and adding them to the basket rather than adding them to one large area.
+We recommend ordering areas individually and adding them to the basket rather than combining them into a single large area.
 You can order multiple areas in the same order.

 party wall soundproofing with the acousticlip direct system